Find out when transactions involving land and buildings are exempt from VAT.

 11.7.6 Electricity, lighting and heating

 If you make a separate charge for un-metered supplies of gas and electricity used by tenants, it should be treated as further payment for the main supply of accommodation.
 But where you operate a secondary meter, the charges to the tenants for the gas and electricity they use are consideration for separate supplies of fuel and power.
 These supplies will be standard-rated unless the fuel supplied is of a de-minimis quantity, in which case the supply will be subject to the reduced rate.
-See VAT on fuel and power (Notice 701/19) for more information.
+See Fuel and power (VAT Notice 701/19) for more information.

 11.7.7 Management charges